 Donna has lived in Loudoun County for the past 13 years.
 While she was Director of Community Affairs and Mobile Health services at Inova Loudoun Hospital, she became aware of the issue surrounding our precariously housed and at risk children and started the Mobile Hope Program.
-She lives in Broadlands and is the proud parent of 2 children: Lauren, who is a Junior at JMU and her son Jared, who is a Sophomore at Briar Woods High School.
+She lives in Broadlands and is the proud parent of 2 children: Lauren, who is a Junior at JMU and her son Jared, who is a Junior at Briar Woods High School.

 Allyson Ruscitella is a sales and marketing specialist who has focused on helping small and medium sized businesses grow in the Loudoun market for the last 15 years.
 Allyson’s career began as a social worker; she received her BSW from George Mason University in 1992, and her MSW from Catholic University in 1995.
 Helping others–either at the family or organizational level, has been a consistent passion for Allyson throughout her career.
 The potential to be an agent of change drew her to social work, and is what enticed her to join Hibu–a top digital company and Premier Parter of Google–as a Digital Marketing Strategist in 2013.
 Allyson lives with her husband Bill and three children Sarah, Ryan, and Will in Purcellville.